portingpete/skate3-recomp/README.md

 # Skate 3 Recomp

+Please use https://github.com/mchughalex/skate3recomp it is more up to date than mine

 Skate 3 Recomp is an early Windows build that brings Skate 3 toward a native PC runtime with a simple setup flow, PC settings, keyboard/mouse support, diagnostics, and 1080p/60fps+ experimentation.
 It is in-game playable.